 Because of these risks, your heart has been damaged, possibly by a heart attack or blockages in the coronary artery that reduce blood flow.
 Heart failure symptoms have not developed yet.
 “The good news is that improved technology now allows many heart conditions to be treated with catheter techniques, such as implant of a coronary artery stent or aortic valve replacement with a balloon expandable prosthetic aortic valve.
 In the past, these conditions required cardiothoracic surgery,” explains Dr. Friedman.

 Your heart is damaged and you are experiencing heart failure symptoms, such as chest pain, shortness of breath, fainting, unable to lie flat, rapid heart rate, rapid weight gain, pain or swelling in the abdomen, legs or ankles, fatigue and chronic coughing.
-“Many of the medications are the same as for high blood pressure – ace inhibitors, diuretics, Beta blockers – but the goals are different.
-With heart failure, the goal is to improve function and increase the chance for survival,” says Dr. Friedman.
-He also recommends a no-salt-added diet and checking weight everyday to watch for aggressive fluid buildup.
+Patients are prescribed many of the medications used to treat high blood pressure – ace inhibitors, diuretics, Beta blockers – but the goals are different.
+With heart failure, the goal is to improve function and increase the chance for survival.
+Other recomendations: a no-salt-added diet and checking weight everyday to watch for aggressive fluid buildup.

 Many people benefit from cardiac rehab three times a week where the patient receives supervised exercise, education about their condition, nutrition and lifestyle changes, such as smoking cessation.

 You have severe heart failure that requires specialized care.
 These patients need to be seen and followed by a cardiologist who is specially trained in management of advanced heart failure and cardiac transplant.
 Meet the Advanced Heart Disease Team.